-Of particular recent interest in the past two decades has been understanding transition states in rheologically-complex fluids, such as viscoelastic polymer solutions.
-In such systems, the complex interaction between the flow field and the material structure, where the flow can modify the structure of the materials, has led to the discovery of distinctive flow patterns compared to Newtonian fluids, as well as the critical Re associated to the onset of instabilities^{6,8,29-32}.
-In these systems, in addition to inertial and viscous forces, TC flow stability is influenced by elastic or inertio-elastic forces^{3,4,7,30-38}.
-Consequently, the dimensionless Weissenberg (Wi) number is introduced for expressing the ratio of elastic to the viscous response of the fluid.
-Upon the combination of Wi and Re, the Elasticity (El)number is obtained, a parameter that signifies the ratio of elastic to inertial forces, and is expressed as El = Wi/Re.
+Of particular interest in the past two decades has been understanding transition states in rheologically complex fluids, such as viscoelastic polymer solutions.
+In such systems, the complex interaction between the flow field and the material structure, where the flow can modify the structure of the materials, has led to the discovery of distinctive flow patterns compared to Newtonian fluids, as well as the critical Re associated with the onset of instabilities.^{6,8,28-31} In these systems, in addition to inertial and viscous forces, TC flow stability is influenced by elastic or inertio-elastic forces.^{3,4,7,29-37} Consequently, the dimensionless Weissenberg (Wi) number is introduced for expressing the ratio of elastic to the viscous response of the fluid.
+Upon the combination of Wi and Re, the elasticity (El) number is obtained, a parameter that signifies the ratio of elastic to inertial forces, and is expressed as El = Wi/Re.
 Apart from aforementioned forces or time scales, an important distinction in viscoelastic fluid flows is that their viscosity functions are most commonly shear thinning.
-According to the scientific literature, elastic non-Newtonian fluids with negligible shear-thinning behavior exhibit altered transition sequences compared to their Newtonian counterparts^{4,29,31,33,35,37,39}.
-Distinctive flow patterns thus recorded include disordered oscillations40, oscillatory strips35 diwhirls41, standing waves^{31,37,42}, spirals and ribbons^{29?} and elastic turbulence^{8,38}.
-In recent years, several works have shifted their focus to shear-thinning fluids in TC flow systems, pointing to the interplay of shearthinning and viscoelastic response of the test fluids on the sequence and spectral dynamics of flow $transitions^{43-47}$.
+According to the scientific literature, elastic non-Newtonian fluids with negligible shear-thinning behavior exhibit altered transition sequences compared to their Newtonian counterparts.4,28,30,32,34,36,38 Distinctive flow patterns thus recorded include disordered oscillations,39 oscillatory strips34 diwhirls,40 standing waves,^{30,36,41} spirals and ribbons,28 and elastic turbulence.^{8,37} In recent years, several works have shifted their focus to shear-thinning fluids in TC flow systems, pointing to the interplay of shear-thinning and viscoelastic response of the test fluids on the sequence and spectral dynamics of flow transitions.42